 - 1 ham bone with leftover ham if possible, or some ham hocks

 - juice of 1 lemon

 - Remove seasoning packed from beans and set aside.
 If desired, soak beans for a couple of hours.

 - Add the tomatoes, onion, garlic, lemon juice, and seasoning packet to the pot and stir.
-Return lid to pot and set to Manual for 10 minutes.
-Do a quick pressure release, stir, and serve.
+Set the Instant Pot to Sauté, and cook for an additional 20-25 minutes.
+You can also serve this over rice.